 Make the most of your Curry Pack

-We love to pass on our foodie knowledge, so here's a few ides for how to get the most flavour out of our Curry Packs.
+We love to pass on our foodie knowledge, so here's a few ideas for how to get the most flavour out of our Curry Packs.

 Dry-fry your curry pack